IATI/iati-publisher-docs/docs/how-to-xlsx.rst

 - Orange - column is optional and expects a single entry if you choose to complete it
 - Blue - column is optional and can have multiple entries if you choose to complete it

+.. admonition:: Tips
+   - Not all sheets need populating - focus on completing `core data elements <https://docs.publisher.iatistandard.org/en/latest/basic-activity-data/#core-elements>`_ first.
+   - The 'Settings' sheet is only needed if you want to override your default values saved in IATI Publisher (i.e. for individual activities that you are importing).
+   - If you are entering multiple values (e.g. transactions), enter these over multiple rows in the relevant sheet.
+   - Don't edit sheet or column names, or change the order of columns in a sheet.
+   - Don't make any edits to the 'Options' sheet.